2026 United States House of Representatives elections in Minnesota: District 3

 The 3rd district encompasses the western suburbs of the Twin Cities, including Brooklyn Park, Coon Rapids to the northeast, Bloomington to the south, and Eden Prairie, Edina, Maple Grove, Plymouth, Minnetonka, and Wayzata to the west.
 The incumbent is Democrat Kelly Morrison, who was elected with 58.4% of the vote in 2024.
+Republicans have not won an election for this seat since 2016.